-The course allows students to explore and develop skills in 4 different disciplines within Art and Design.
-Students explore Fine Art, Photography, Textile Design and Graphic Communication in their first year before choosing to pursue one of these areas.
+The course allows students to explore and develop skills in multiple disciplines within Art and Design.
+Students can explore Fine Art, Photography, Textile Design and Graphic Communication in their projects.
 The diverse nature of our curriculum at GCSE has been developed to support the individual needs of our students, allowing them to specialise in an area of particular interest and strength.

 Fine Art is defined “as the need to explore an idea, convey an experience or respond to a theme or issue of personal significance.”
 It includes; drawing, painting, sculpture, printmaking and mixed media.

 Photography is defined “as the practice of producing images using light-sensitive materials such as photographic film, or digital methods of development and production to create static or moving images.”
 It can include; portraiture, location photography, studio photography, experimental imagery, documentary photography, photo-journalism, moving image: film, video and animation.